 If you are like me, then I suspect the answer is yes.

 With prices ranging from just £2 through to £10+ per head, a saving of just 50p can seem like a little win.

 Over time these saving can add up.

 In this article, I will share with you a few what that you can save a few pounds or even tens of pounds on your Oral-B Sonicare or Colage toothbrush heads.

 1. Buy in bulk

-One of the best methods that we have found to save money is to buy in bulk.
+One of the best methods that I have found to save money is to buy in bulk.

 Bulk buying is a common method across all product types that generally results in a lower price for the more you buy.